Table of Contents

 The Spinal Meninges

-The connective tissue of the spinal meninges is membranes which envelop the entire spinal cord in order to protect and nourish it.
+The connective tissue of the spinal meninges comprises membranes that envelop the entire spinal cord in order to protect and nourish it.
 Above the foramen magnum, they continue as brain meninges.

 Dura mater meninges (dura mater spinalis)

-Dura mater is highly sensitive to pain, and is the outermost layer of protective membrane.
+Dura mater is highly sensitive to pain and is the outermost layer of the protective membrane.
 It forms a so-called thecal sac made from an outer and inner dural fold.
 The outermost layer of the spinal canal is the superficial or periosteal layer.
-Between the folds is where the epidural and peridural space is located which contains the venous plexus (plexus venosus vertebralis internus) and fatty tissues.
+Between the folds is where the epidural and peridural space is located; it contains the venous plexus (plexus venosus vertebralis internus) and fatty tissues.
 The dural sac works as soft padding for the spinal cord and is used as protection during spinal movements.

-The administration of a local anaesthetic into the epidural space (PDA) is often used for pain relief during labour, or in the form of an epidural catheter for the treatment of chronic pain.
+The administration of a local anesthetic into the epidural space (PDA) is often used for pain relief during labor, or, in the form of an epidural catheter, for the treatment of chronic pain.

 Soft meninges = Arachnoid mater (arachnoid mater) and pia mater spinalis